Mocchibird/AcoustiX/README.md

-# AcoustiX
+# Sionna AcoustiX
 [[arXiv](https://arxiv.org/abs/2411.06307)] [[Website](https://zitonglan.github.io/project/avr/avr.html)] [[AVR Code](https://github.com/ZitongLan/AVR)] [[BibTex](#citation)]

-This is an acoustic impulse response simulation platform based on the Sionna ray tracing engine.
-This is used by the [NeurIPS'24 Paper Acoustic Volume Rendering for Neural Impulse Response Fields.]((https://arxiv.org/abs/2411.06307))
+This is an **acoustic impulse response simulation platform** based on the [Sionna](https://github.com/NVlabs/sionna) ray tracing engine.
+This is used by the [NeurIPS'24 Paper Acoustic Volume Rendering for Neural Impulse Response Fields.]((https://arxiv.org/abs/2411.06307)).

+This repo contains the Sionna ray tracing  engine, which is primarily for radio-frequency signal simulations.
+We modify the ray interactions with the environments to support Sionna for acosutic simulator and build **AcoustiX**

+We are still working on this repo to make it more user-friendly.
+Stay tuned!

 # Contents
 This repo contains the official implementation for AcoustiX.